Cancer of the Throat (Esophageal Cancer): What to Know

 How is this diagnosed?

-A procedure in which a tube with a light and camera on the end of it (endoscope, bronchoscope, or laryngoscope) is used to examine your throat and esophagus.
-This can also be done to check if cancer has spread to other areas, such as the lungs.
-Tissue samples may be removed (biopsy) and examined for cancer cells.
+An endoscopy.
+This is when a tube with a light and camera on the end of it is used to look at your throat and esophagus.
+It may also be used to check if the cancer has spread.

-A procedure in which you swallow a solution called barium and then X-rays are done to evaluate the esophagus (barium swallow).
-The barium shows up well on X-rays, making it easier for your health care provider to see possible problems.
+A barium swallow study.
+This is when you swallow a solution called barium and X-rays are done to check your esophagus.
+The barium shows up well on the X-rays.

-Imaging tests such as X-rays, CT scans, PET scans, or MRI scan.
+X-rays, CT scans, PET scans, or an MRI scan.

-If you are found to have cancer, it will be assessed (staged) to determine how severe it is and how much it has spread.
+If you're found to have cancer, it will be staged.
+This means that it will be marked at a certain level based on how bad it is and how much it has spread.

 How is this treated?

-Treatment for esophageal cancer depends on the type and stage of the cancer.
-Treatment may include one or more of the following:
+Treatment depends on the type and stage of the cancer.
+You may need:

 - Surgery.
 Surgery may be done to:

-Remove part of the esophagus and the upper portion of the stomach (esophagogastrectomy).
+Remove part of the esophagus and the upper part of the stomach.

-Radiation therapy, which involves the use of high-energy rays that kill cancer cells.
+Radiation, which uses high-energy rays to kill cancer cells.

-Medicines that target specific parts of cancer cells and the area around them to block the growth and spread of the cancer.
-This is called targeted therapy and can help limit damage to healthy cells.
+Target certain parts of cancer cells and the area around them.
+This is called targeted therapy.
+It can help limit damage to healthy cells.

 Follow these instructions at home: